 - A. Intravenous access is to be established on all ALS patients unless unable. - B. The purpose for IV access: - 1.
 Fluid resuscitation for hypotension. - 2.
 Administration of IV medications per protocol. - 3.
-The anticipation of need for the above. - C. IV fluid of choice is a balanced salt solution (NS).
+The anticipation of need for the above. - C. IV fluid of choice is a normal saline (NS).
 If fluid is not needed for resuscitation, this will be TKO or a saline lock. - 1.
-Lactated Ringers is the fluid of choice if significant volume replacement is required, i.e. hypovolemia shock, Sepsis.
+Lactated Ringer's (LR) is the fluid of choice if significant volume replacement is required, i.e. hypovolemia shock, Sepsis.
 LR is NOT indicated for shock associated with hyperkalemia (Endstage renal disease, crush syndrome, rhabdomyolysis).